MIDS-scaling-up/v3/week06/hw/README.md

 cap.release()
 cv2.destroyAllWindows()
 ```
 In the lab, you saw how to stream using Gstreamer.
 Using the lab and the above example, write a Python application that listens for images streamed from a Gstreamer pipeline.
+You'll want to make sure your image displays in color.

-- Quantize a model
+Quantize a model
 - using the base model of your choice,